Each of the below collections contain dozens or thousands of flights. Check our Airphoto Catalog for detailed flight-by-flight listings.

 Mark Hurd Aerial Surveys

 This collection includes large scale and site-specific photography from the mid 1950s to the mid 1970s of the tri-county area of Santa Barbara Ventura and San Luis Obispo counties, as well as some coverage of other California counties and areas outside of the state of California.
 Mark Hurd photography flight ID numbers have the prefix HA, HB, HO, or TA, and the photographs are 9”x 9” and 9”x 18” paper prints.
 There are no original negatives remaining for any of these photographs, and MIL owns the only archive of this collection.
 Most of the photographs are in vertical format, but there are some oblique photographs.
-Most of the Mark Hurd Collection has been catalogued and can be found through our airphoto catalog.
-We also have a list of uncataloged Mark Hurd flights with a description of the area covered.
+Most of the Mark Hurd Collection has been cataloged and can be found through our airphoto catalog.
+We also have a list including uncatalogued Mark Hurd flights with a description of the area covered.

 NAPP, NAPP 2nd Cycle and NAPP 3rd Cycle